gdobler/rebound/README.md

 bband_plot.py

 If you just want to view a broadband image, call bband_plot.plot_image() which takes just 1 argument, the variable output from .read_raw().

+hdf5_compress.py

+Compresses raw image data into hdf5 format (a work in progress, currently only converts broadband from the rebound test images taken in May, edits welcome).
+Requires 3 inputs:
+- full filepath for the raw image data,
+- shape (which is just a tuple of height x width for May test images), and
+- full filepath to output folder for hdf5 file object (this folder requires 2 sub-folder be created before running script: /hyperspectral and /broadband
+You can also set arguments for compression ratio, etc. It calls the .read_raw() method from util_test automatically and outputs an hdf5 file object.

+dependencies are:
+- util_test
+- the Python library h5py